wonderschool/mobile-coding-challenge/README.md

 ## Technical Detail
 * Prefer to use functional components unless there is reason to use class based components
+* Prefer to use hooks
 * Use immutable data and js functional higher order functions (reduce, map, filter, etc) when possible
 * Make sure code is styled and linted. eslint and prettier has been set up.
 You may need to use the `.win` variety depending on your OS
+* import the data from `src/data/menu`.
+Treat this data as if it were from data you received from an API.
+  Store this data however you see fit.
+* do not use any third party state manager (ie. redux).
+You may use context api

 ## Grading Criteria
 ** STYLING WILL NOT BE CONSIDERED **
-In the interest of keeping this challenge short, spend a minimal amount of time styling the components.
+* In the interest of keeping this challenge short, spend a minimal amount of time styling the components.
   The styling shouldn't affect usability of the UI, but I don't care if it is ugly.

-All the points under 'Coding Challenge' above should be completed
+* All the points under 'Coding Challenge' above should be completed

+* App should be usable from a user's perspective